 The mission of the European Schools

 The European Schools are official educational establishments controlled jointly by the governments of the Member States of the European Union.
 In all these countries they are legally regarded as public institutions.

 The mission of the European Schools is to provide a multilingual and multicultural education for nursery, primary and secondary level pupils.

 There are currently 14 European Schools (Alicante, Brussels I (Uccle), Brussels II (Woluwé), Brussels III (Ixelles), Brussels IV (Laeken), Frankfurt am Main, Mol, Bergen, Karlsruhe, Munich, Varese, Culham, Luxembourg I & Luxembourg II), in seven countries (Belgium, Netherlands, Germany, Italy, United Kingdom, Spain and Luxembourg), with a total of approximately 25,000 pupils on roll.

 Based on the recommendation of the European Parliament, the European Schools have opened up their curricula and European Baccalaureate since 2005 for national Schools.

 Accredited European Schools are schools which offer a European education that meets the pedagogical requirements laid down for the European Schools but within the framework of the national school networks of the Member States and hence outside the legal, administrative and financial framework to which the European Schools are compulsorily subject.

-At present there are 9 Accredited European Schools and other ones are planned to be open.
+At present there are ten Accredited European Schools and other ones are planned to open.

 Only the documents published on this site can be regarded as official and authentic.